 It is with pleasure that we welcome you and your child to Shull School.
 You will find that our staff is eager to provide your child with excellent instruction and a warm, caring environment in which to grow.
-Our school is continuing the programs and traditions that make us a successful school.
+Our school is continuing the programs and traditions that enable student success.
 The following four areas highlight Shull's unique offerings: